top of page

 Surface finish of Immersion Silver (InAg)

 Immersion silver is an electrolytic treatment that involves immersing copper PCBs in a bath of silver ions.
 The surface of the copper PCBs has a thickness of between 5 and 18 microns.
-It is compliant with current environmental standards, such as WEEE and RoHS, is superior in terms of the environment to HASL, and ENIG and costs less.
+It is compliant with current environmental standards, such as WEEE and RoHS, is superior in terms of the environment to HASL, and ENIG, and costs less.
 Immersion silver is an alternative treatment to immersion gold on electroless nickel.
 It has a range of thicknesses from 0.12 to 0.40mm and is suitable for components with fine pitch or flat surfaces.
 The silver is chemically applied to the base metal on the PCB.
 It does not need a diffusion barrier and is especially suitable for applications that require the avoidance of magnetic materials.
 Immersion silver is a silver coating that is free of lead and protects copper from corrosion.
 However, it is sensitive to airborne contaminants and certain surfaces.
-It has a shelf-life between 6 and 12 months and requires a good circuit board factory to control the packaging and ensure quality.
+It has a shelf-life of between 6 and 12 months and requires a good circuit board factory to control the packaging and ensure quality.
 Immersion silver is used for many applications, including EMI shielding and dome contacts.
-It can also be used to bond wires, bond aluminum wires, create very fine traces and membrane switches.
+It can also be used to bond wires, bond aluminum wires, and create very fine traces and membrane switches.

 Disadvantages: Surface oxidizes and tarnishes.
 Storage requirements are high, and it is easy to contaminate.
 Solder strength can be affected by microcavities.
-Solder masks are prone to electromigration, electrochemical corrosion and other problems.
+Solder masks are prone to electromigration, electrochemical corrosion, and other problems.

 4.Immersion Tin(ISn)